Time of Impact Dataset for Continuous Collision Detection and a Scalable Conservative Algorithm: Algorithm

 \subsection{Batching}

 Running CCD on a GPU is particularly challenging as the amount of required memory might easily exceed the device's physical memory.
-For instance, the queries necessary to run the scene in \cref{fig:batching} cannot fit in \SI{12}{\giga\byte}.
-While splitting the work in \emph{batches} is possible for our method, it is challenging for other methods which use more complex spatial data structures.
+For instance, the queries necessary to run the puffer ball scene cannot fit in \SI{12}{\giga\byte}.
+While splitting the work in \emph{batches} is possible for our method, it is challenging for other methods that use more complex spatial data structures.
 While other methods could have implemented batching, we are not aware of any existing CCD implementation that has this feature.

 As our method checks every possible pair, we can schedule their execution in batches whose size depends on the available memory.
 To ensure that we have enough memory, we measure the size in bytes of the different data structures.
 Namely, let \begin{itemize} \item $\S_P$ the size of the input parameters for the narrow phase (56 bytes); \item $\S_Q$ the size of the narrow phase queries (24 doubles per query); \item $\S_I$ the size of the narrow phase interval (252 bytes); \item $\S_i$ the size of two integers used to store a colliding pair (8 bytes). \end{itemize}